Funded early learning for two year olds

 - If your child's birthday falls between 1st September and 31st December, they are eligible in the spring term after their second birthday.

-To find out if you are eligible, please contact the Family Information Service on 01332 640758.
+To find out if you are eligible, contact the Family Information Service on 01332 640758.
 You can also apply online from the comfort of your own home.

 You can also visit the government's Childcare Choices website which outlines a range of other funding options you may be entitled to.
 It has a childcare calculator to give you an estimate of how much help you could get with childcare costs.
 Parents and carers can sign up for updates and notifications on tax free childcare as well as other government childcare cost schemes.